robusta-dev/robusta/demo/README.md

 This is useful for two scenarios:

-1. When you are running multiple copies of an application and need to instantly know what version is running where
+1. When you are running multiple copies of an application.
+You can map out which versions are running and where.
 2. When a bug occurs in one environment but not another.
 You can see exactly how those environments differ.

 # Other